-Also known as the “Shoemaker's Knot”, this is a lesser known secure shoelace knot: Make a Two Loop Shoelace Knot ("Bunny Ears"), but before pulling tight, pass the loop and adjacent loose end through the middle for a second time.
+Also known as the “Shoemaker's Knot”, this is a lesser known secure shoelace knot.
+Make a Two Loop Shoelace Knot, but before pulling tight, pass the loop and adjacent loose end through the middle for a second time.

 (I guess they should still be called “Bunny Ears” because turtles don't have long, floppy ears!)

-Begin to wrap the right (yellow) loop around the left (blue) loop to end up in front.
-To this point, the knot is exactly the same as the Two Loop Shoelace Knot.
+Up to this point, the knot is exactly the same as the Two Loop Shoelace Knot.

 Feed the right (yellow) loop through the “hole” that has just been made.
 Feed a fair amount through so that you still have a good length of loop to work with.

-Take the right (yellow) loop and the right (blue) loose end together as a “bundle” and wrap them both around so that they end up in front.
+Take the right (yellow) loop plus the right (blue) loose end together as a “bundle” and wrap them both around so that they end up in front.

 The “bundle” is now fed into the “hole” between the laces.
 Like the Surgeon's Shoelace Knot, this second wrap & feed-through is the “secret recipe” that makes this knot secure.

 Now, simply pull the loops to tighten the knot.
-Believe it or not, the whole twisted mess of the previous drawing will rearrange itself into exactly the same finished knot as my Ian's Secure Shoelace Knot.
+The whole twisted mess of the previous drawing will rearrange itself into exactly the same finished knot as my Ian's Secure Shoelace Knot.